akshayvaru103/Python/README.md

 # Python

-This Repository contains all my python codes for reference from course works, projects and competitions
+This Repository contains all my python codes for reference from course works, projects and competitions I have participated and worked on.